Aricele: Aricele. But my friends call me Sheila.

 - In the English dub of Tokyo Mew Mew, the three mean girls who bullied Bridget/Lettuce were known as the Three Beckys.

-- The Four Daves from Rat Queens are an adventuring party composed of men all named Dave.
+- Rat Queens: The Four Daves is an adventuring party composed of men all named Dave.
 To tell them apart, they're referred to by their species (Human Dave, Orc Dave, etc.)

 - In the documentary The Filth And The Fury, John Lydon talks about his days before Sex Pistols, where he would hang out with a group of other teens who all shared the same first name, talking about it being like a A Clockwork Orange gang: "The Johns".
 Included in this group was John Ritchie, later to be known as Sid Vicious.